forcedotcom/analyticsdx-vscode/contributing/developing.md

     .vscode/extensions.json.
 The first time you open VS Code on this workspace, it will ask you to install them. **Please do so since this includes the linters and formatters**.
+1. Additionally, VS Code should prompt to set the Typescript version of the same as the project.
+If it does not, open any `.ts` file, then open the command palette and select **Typescript: Select TypeScript Version...**, then select **Use Workspace Version**.

 ## Structure